arkdelkaos/ark-react-extensions-pack/README.md

 In that project you will see that the react extensions included in this pack are disabled!
 If you open the react project again you will se that the react extensions and settings are automatically switched on again! _isn't that cool?_ 😉

-> Do you want to be able to easy know what workspace are you editting?
+> Do you want to be able to easily know what workspace are you editing?
 Take a look at the peacock extension, or just try at de command palette `Peacock: Change to a favorite color` 🌈

 ## How to contribute